IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 3/13
 Note to self: remember to turn on photometer so you can read your data

 ###### Test 3: 4 baffles with 2 holes of 7.74 mm diameter (taped)

+Test 3 has the same set up as test 2 however this experiment used 4 baffles as opposed to 2.

 Red dye concentration used = 10 g/L
 Volume of red Dye = 800 microliters